History of Ireland (1691–1800): Irish politics

 The majority of the people of Ireland were Catholic peasants; they were very poor and largely impotent politically during the eighteenth century, as many of their leaders converted to Protestantism to avoid severe economic and political penalties.
 Nevertheless, there was a growing Catholic cultural awakening underway.
 There were two Protestant groups.
 The Presbyterians in Ulster in the north lived in better economic conditions, but had virtually no political power.
 Power was held by a small group of Anglo-Irish families, who followed the Anglican Church of Ireland.
 They owned the great bulk of the farmland, where the work was done by the Catholic peasants.
 Many of these families lived in England and were absentee landlords, whose loyalty was basically to England.
 Many of the Anglo-Irish who lived in Ireland became increasingly identified as Irish nationalists, and were resentful of the English control of their island.
 Their spokesmen, such as Jonathan Swift and Edmund Burke, sought more local control.

 Ireland was a separate kingdom ruled by King George III of Britain.
 A declaration in 1720 stated that Ireland was dependent on Britain and that the British Parliament had power to make laws binding Ireland.
 The king set policy through his appointment of the Lord Lieutenant of Ireland or viceroy.
 In practice, the viceroys lived in England and the affairs in the island were largely controlled by an elite group of Irish Protestants known as "undertakers."
 These men controlled the Irish Parliament and made themselves even wealthier through patronage and political corruption.
 A series of reform proposals culminated in a dramatic change in 1767, with the appointment of an English politician who became a very strong viceroy.
 George Townshend served from 1767–72 and, unlike his predecessors, was in full-time residence in Dublin Castle.
-Townsend had the strong support of both the king and the cabinet in London, so that all major decisions were basically made in London.
+Townshend had the strong support of both the king and the cabinet in London, so that all major decisions were basically made in London.
 He dismantled the undertaker system and centralized patronage and power.
 His "Castle party" took charge of the Irish House of Commons.
 In response, "patriot" opposition emerged to challenge the increasingly centralized, oligarchical government.